Ahathiya/ATM-Machine---Mini-Project---JAVA/README.md

 # ATM-Machine

-This Project is to make an Automated Teller Machine with user's Account Number,Password,and bank account.Using this data,users can withdraw, deposit,Transcation and view their account balance.
+This Project is to make an Automated Teller Machine with user's Account Number,Password,and bank account.
+Using this data,users can withdraw, deposit,Transcation and view their account balance.

 To run the project :-